SSWConsulting/SSW.Rules.Content/rules/fairness/rule.md

 Try to manage your expectations or increase your reality by speaking up.

 ### Luck
+Know that luck exists and affects everything you do.
+It is better to accept it rather than dwell on it.

 ### Compete with yourself
+Competing with yourself can drive you to achieve greater heights.
+Scrum is a great example of this since you are trying to improve your performance each sprint.

 ### People don't want to be unfair
+Most people don't set out to be unfair and usually they have some reasoning behind their decisions.
+Try not to take things personally.

 ### Squeaky wheel gets the most oil
+When you are constantly raising issues then more information comes back to you and you keep on improving.

 ### Make expectations attainable
+Try to temper your expectations so that they are realistic to meet but high enough to push yourself.
+If your expectations are too high it will be difficult to feel happy but if they are too low you won't be reaching your full potential.

 ### Celebrate others wins
+Try to give credit to those who achieve wins, it is awesome to give positive reinforcement to others and they will remember you for it.
+Maybe later on they will return your positive words by helping you achieve a win.